-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 Chatham's Footprint

-Chatham Lodging Trust operates as a real estate investment trust, organized to invest in upscale extended-stay hotels.
+Chatham Lodging Trust operates as a real estate investment trust organized to invest in upscale extended-stay hotels.
 It includes investing in premium-branded select-service hotels such as Courtyard by Marriott, Hampton Inn and Hampton Inn and Suites.
-The company was founded on October 26, 2009 and is headquartered in West Palm Beach, FL.
+The company was founded on October 26, 2009, and is headquartered in West Palm Beach, FL.

-These premium-branded properties afford Chatham the opportunity to increase rates more easily than budget-based hotel properties since their clientele can more easily afford to pay the increases.
+These premium-branded properties afford Chatham the opportunity to increase rates more easily than budget-based hotel properties, since their clientele can more easily afford to pay the higher rates.
 The extended-stay aspect of these properties appeals to many business travelers whose corporations are footing the bill.
-Corporations are less likely to resist room rate increases since they are using the facilities to grow their own revenues through business meetings that their employees schedule, either at the hotel itself, company factories, offices, or nearby locations.
+Corporations are less likely to resist room rate increases, since they are using the facilities to grow their own revenues through business meetings that their employees schedule, either at the hotel itself, company factories, offices, or nearby locations.

 Geographic, coastal diversity